The Camorra

 The New York based Camorra had two bases: the Neapolitan Navy Street gang headed by Leopoldo Lauritano and Allesandro Vollero, and the Neapolitan Coney Island gang headed by Pelligrino Morano from his Santa Lucia restaurant.

 On June 24th 1916 a meeting took place at Coney Island between the Sicilian Morello gang, the Neapolitan Navy Street gang and the Neapolitan Coney Island gang.
 The idea of the meeting was to discuss the expansion of gambling dens in lower Manhattan.
-Pelligrino Morano, from Coney Island, began talking about the lucrative Italian Zaconette card games.
+Pelligrino Morano, from Coney Island, began talking about the lucrative Italian zicchinetta card games.
 Nick Terranova and Steve LaSalle explained that Joe DeMarco would have to be killed before they could expand in the area.
 The Brooklyn gang also had an interest in killing DeMarco as he had recently taken over one their games on Mullberry Street.

 After the removal of DeMarco, the Camorra devised a plan to kill the Morellos.
 Even though the two gangs had worked alongside each other for sometime, including jointly removing Giosue Gallucci from Harlem, Morano wanted them dead.
-Morano had been running a policy game in Harlem, the realm of the Morello family, but could not make it pay enough to cover the rake that the Morellos demanded from him, another factor was the killing of Nicolo Del Gaudio had angered Allesandro Vollero and he now wanted the Morellos dead.
+Morano had been running a policy game in Harlem, the realm of the Morello family, but could not make it pay enough to cover the rake that the Morellos demanded from him, another factor was the killing of Nicola Del Gaudio had angered Allesandro Vollero and he now wanted the Morellos dead.
 The Neopolitans believed they could taken over the Harlem rackets if they could eliminate the Morello leadership.
 They hatched a plan where they would try and lure the entire Morello leadership down to Brooklyn and ambush them.

 On September 7th 1916, Nicholas Terranova and Charles Ubriaco travelled downtown to meet with the Navy Street gang.
 Ralph Daniello served the men drinks before Pagano arrived to take them to a coffee house where Lauritano and Morano were waiting.
 The men walked together towards Myrtle Avenue when they were ambushed at the junction of Johnson Street and Hudson Avenue.
 Nicholas Terranova was shot dead by Tom Pagano, and Ubriaco was slain by Thomas Carillo and Lefty Esposito.
 Later that evening Ciro Terranova was called to identify his brothers body.